 Stainless steel barrels are neutral holders, they will allow the taste of the grape to shine through.
 Some advocates say that leads to a more fruit forward product.
 Oak barrels will impart an influence on the final outcome of the wine.
 Often that “oakiness” is accompanied by hints of vanilla, coffee or a roasted flavor.

 Efficiency and cost may not be the biggest influences for your wine-making.
 It depends on your end goal.
 If you are looking for that pure oak-infused flavor that can’t be achieved elsewhere, an oak barrel is probably the right aging choice for your winery.
-For a brighter, cleaner wine with neutral influence on your end results, stainless steel is the pure winner.
+For a brighter, cleaner wine with neutral influence on your end results, stainless steel professional wine making equipment is the pure winner.